LiYue-TC/KGPL/README.md

 # KGPL
- The code will be made available upon acceptance of our paper
+ The model will be made available upon acceptance of our paper